 Paper and paper clips add up to big money for Office Depot.
-The world's #2 office supply chain (behind Staples), Office Depot sells office supplies through more than 2,200 retail stores in about 60 countries following its merger with OfficeMax.
-The big-box retail stores sell to both consumers and small- and medium-sized businesses.
-In addition to general office supplies (about two-thirds of sales), its stores offer computer hardware and software, office furniture, art and school supplies, and printing and copying services.
+The world's #2 office supply chain (behind Staples), Office Depot sells office supplies through some 1,800 retail stores in 59 countries following its merger with OfficeMax.
+The big-box retail stores sell to both consumers and small and medium-sized businesses.
+In addition to general office supplies, its stores offer computer hardware and software, furniture, art and school supplies, and printing and copying services.
 Office Depot also sells goods through catalogs and call centers, the Internet, and a contract sales force.
 Faced with declining organic sales, in 2015 the company agreed to be bought by Staples, but the merger was called off in 2016.

 Mergers and Acquisitions

 Office Depot acquired OfficeMax in a $1.17 billion all-stock deal that closed in November 2013.
 (Office Depot shareholders own 51% of the combined company, with OfficeMax getting 44%.)
 The combined company, known as Office Depot, has about $17 billion in annual sales and is led by its new chairman and CEO Roland Smith, formerly CEO of grocery operator Delhaize America.
 Together, the two office supply companies hoped to create a more formidable rival to market leader Staples and to save $300 million to $600 million in costs through the merger.